lukesc0/lukesc0.github.io/robot-thumb.md

 1. Be capable of firmly grasping/manipulating light laboratory objects (ex: vials)
 2. Provide real-time haptic feedback to the operator
-3. A maximum of 2 actuators per robotic appendage
+3. A maximum of 2 actuators (both back-drivable) per robotic appendage
 4. Must be designed almost entirely for in-house manufacturing and assembly out of metal

 For req.
 1, we settled on a target of 10-nm of torque applied at the tip of the thumb, based on quick calculations assuming the weight of a vial is ___.